hinchley2018/hinchley2018/README.md

 ## Howdy! 👋

 ## About me
-- 🔭 I’m currently building .NET APIs & Angular user experiences at CSAT
+- 🔭 I’m currently building .NET APIs & React user experiences at Imperative Chemical Partners
 - 🏫 I'm teaching the next generation of full-stack devs in my evenings at [CareerFoundry]([https://thrivedx.com/for-education/solutions/software-development-bootcamp](https://careerfoundry.com/)).
-- 🌱 I’m currently learning about Salesforce and Apex programming.
+- 🌱 I’m currently experimenting with electronics and Arduino projects.
 - 📖 I'm reading: [DevOps HandBook](https://www.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) and
 - 🤔 Want to work with me?
 [Upwork Profile](https://www.upwork.com/freelancers/jonathon)
 - 💬 Ask me about: Starting a career in software development, how to market yourself as a software developer, AI projects